 Academic advisors—faculty members associated with or living in the Houses—help students choose their course load.
 These consultations focus on the overall degree of difficulty of the schedule, concerns about adjusting to the rigors of the School’s curriculum, and commitments to athletic or extracurricular activities.
 In addition to traditional academic courses, Lawrenceville students are required to meet other important educational obligations, including the following:

 Part of becoming an educated citizen means knowing how to contribute to society in order to make the world a better place to live.
 Therefore, students fulfill a 40-hour community service requirement for graduation.
 Students often find that the hours they spend in community service are among their most fulfilling activities at the School.
 The Community Service Program is staffed with a director who coordinates relationships with local social outreach organizations to create both on- and off-campus service projects.
 Transportation is provided for students involved in off-campus service projects.
-Include photo with Community Service paragraph.

 Employing literature, history, art, and religion, this Second Form course enables students to learn how these disciplines interact and have a critical impact on the human condition.
-Students will look at a wide variety of cultures and epochs (Greco-Roman, India, and China) and develop skills in writing, grammar, reading, visual interpretation, computer literacy, and library research.
+Students will look at a wide variety of cultures and epochs and develop skills in writing, grammar, reading, visual interpretation, computer literacy, and library research.
 In this foundational course of study, attention is given to developing the necessary skills and habits of mind to take full advantage of the Harkness Table.
-The Harkness Table has been a feature of the Lawrenceville classroom for over seventy years, but learning through discussion rather than lecture is a new experience for many students.
+The Harkness Table has been a feature of the Lawrenceville classroom for over seventy five years, but learning through discussion rather than lecture is a new experience for many students.

 Personal Development Seminar